 That hadn’t been the same case for Theta.
 Nerves were something Theta didn’t experience often—but that was probably because Theta themselves had reached a point where there was nothing to be nervous about.
 Cycles broke fear and anxiety because they offered comfort, after all.
 Both a strength and a weakness.

 Guilt towards Jericho?
 A sense of responsibility to him?
 Those were things that no Twin Cities resident in their right mind would feel towards anyone.
-But to a teacher?
-Yes, those were important.
+As for a teacher?
+Yes, those matters were important.
 Accept everything, reject nothing—the Twin Cities way.